sony/nnabla/doc/functions.rst

 .. note::

-    1) If you would like to share the binary weights between other standard layers, please use the standard, floating value weights (`weight`) and not the binary weights (`binary_weight`).
+    1) If you would like to share the binary weights between other layers, please use the standard, floating value weights (`weight`) and not the binary weights (`binary_weight`).

     2) The weights and the binary weights become in sync only after a call to :meth:`~nnabla.Variable.forward`, and not after a call to :meth:`~nnabla.Variable.backward`.
 If you wish to store the parameters of the network, remember to call :meth:`~nnabla.Variable.forward`, once before doing so, otherwise the weights and the binary weights will not be in sync.

-    3) CPU and GPU implementations now use floating values for `binary_weight` , since this function is for simulation purposes.
+    3) CPU and GPU implementations now use floating values for `binary_weight`, since this function is for simulation purposes.

 * Input(s)